Beginner? We’ve got you covered. Here’s what you need to know before committing to ANY ukulele.

-The ukulele is a 4 stringed musical instrument that most closely resembles a miniature guitar.
-Given the simplicity of the ukulele, it’s an extremely beginner friendly instrument that can a great building block towards learning other string instruments, like an acoustic guitar.
+The ukulele is a 4 stringed musical instrument, and is an extremely beginner friendly instrument that can a great building block towards learning other string instruments, like an acoustic guitar.

 The ukulele is best known for its sweet tones and rhythms originating from Hawaiian music.
 In recent years, it has quickly become the fastest growing instrument in terms of popularity after the rise of its use in pop music.
 The ukulele is extremely popular with newcomers to playing an instrument, and is one of the easiest instruments for adults to learn.

 While all ukulele’s will be beginner friendly, but there’s a few things you can learn about them before picking one out.
 There are four main different sizes of ukuleles – soprano, concert, tenor, and baritone.

 Soprano ukuleles are the smallest of the group, and have that classic high ukulele tone you’d expect.
 Due to the compact size, it can be difficult for beginners to use the smaller frets without lots of practice.

 In general, this isn’t the best size for beginners but does make a great 2nd ukulele to add to your arsenal.
 If you’re looking for the best ukulele for kids, many of these smaller ukuleles fall into this category.

 Concert ukuleles are the most popular ukulele size for beginners.
 The fretboard of the ukulele is longer than a soprano, making it easier to form chords.
 You still get the classic ukulele sound you’d expect, but with deeper mid-range tones and a louder volume compared to a soprano.
 This makes it great for playing covers of your favorite pop or rock songs.